West Mercia Women’s Aid

 Join our Board of Trustees

 Our Board of Trustees combine a mix of skills, talents and personal interests and come from all walks of life.
-We are looking for three women to join us and bring their passion, experience and skills to our existing Board.
 More information about the role of the Trustees and of the Board can be found here.

 Working in refuge